GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 ## 2.4 Sequence of component integration

+The following test are meant to be in context of a procedure that replacing on stub/driver after another with the real components will lead to test of the integration of the whole system.
+However, in some cases, the single tests can be useful at the level of unit-testing and in this case most of them are easy to reproduce using stubs and drivers for the part of the components (these kind of testes will not substitute the execution of the test case during the integration test process).

 ### 2.4.1 Software integration sequence

 In this section we are going to analyze the tests that are needed for the subcomponents of each subsystem.